Bayesian Embeddings for Few-Shot Open World Recognition: Introduction

 \subsection{Contributions}

-There are three core contributions in this paper.
+There are four core contributions in this paper.

-\begin{itemize} \item We propose a formalization of small-context and large-context few-shot open-world recognition in which decision-making agents must classify known classes, detect novel classes and then rapidly adapt and generalize given limited labeled data (Figure \ref{fig:fsowr}).
+\begin{itemize} \item We propose a formalization of two different few-shot open-world recognition settings in which decision-making agents must classify known classes, detect novel classes and then rapidly adapt and generalize given limited labeled data (Figure \ref{fig:fsowr}).
+These settings---the small-context and large-context settings respectively---provide a bridge from more narrowly-scoped few-shot learning to a more realistic large-scale continual, open-world learning setting.
 We adapt and benchmark few-shot learning, open-set recognition and open-world recognition methods to this setting. \item We review the use of the area under the receiver operating characteristic (AUROC) as a performance metric for open-world learning algorithms.
 We demonstrate that AUROC is not model-independent and cannot be use as a reliable metric because it implicitly employs different misclassification cost distributions for different classifiers.
-We employ the model-independent H-measure~\cite{hand2009hmeasure} as a impartial alternative. \item We introduce a Bayesian few-shot learning scheme based on Gaussian embeddings~\cite{snell2017prototypical, liu2020openset}.
+We employ the model-independent H-measure~\cite{hand2009hmeasure} as an impartial alternative. \item We introduce a Bayesian few-shot learning scheme based on Gaussian embeddings~\cite{snell2017prototypical, liu2020openset}.
 We combine this approach with a Bayesian non-parametric class prior, and show this system is capable of effectively incorporating novel classes for both few-shot open-world recognition settings.
-Moreover, we show that our approach results in a 12\% improvement in H-measure for the detection of novel classes when compared to a variety of existing methods when extended to our problem domain. \end{itemize}
+Moreover, we show that our approach results in a 12\% improvement in H-measure for the detection of novel classes when compared to a variety of existing methods when extended to our problem domain. \item Finally, we introduce an embedding-based pre-training phase which better aligns the pre-training model assumptions with those made during meta-learning.
+This novel pre-training phase has two major impacts: the unified assumptions across training phases enables the large-context problem setting, and the pre-training strategy substantially improves performance across problem settings. \end{itemize}